dylanw422/skiptracer/README.md

 # skiptracer

 ## Clone The Repo
-1. Open the destination folder in your terminal.
+1. Open your terminal
-2, Run the following command: `git clone https://github.com/dylanw422/skiptracer.git`
+2. Run the following command: `https://github.com/dylanw422/skiptracer.git`
-3. Or run this command to clone into current folder: `git clone https://github.com/dylanw422/skiptracer.git .`
+3. Run this command to clone into current folder: `https://github.com/dylanw422/skiptracer.git .`

 # Instructions to Run the Code